Money Laundering Explained

 An experienced New Jersey criminal law firm can evaluate your situation and work with you to determine which defense is best for your case.

 If you are being investigated or prosecuted for participating in a money laundering scheme, do not speak with the authorities before consulting an attorney.
 You may make incriminating statements that limit the effectiveness of your defense.
-The skilled attorneys at Arseneault, Whipple, Fassett & Azzarello, LLP personally guide you through the complexities of a financial investigation.
+The skilled attorneys at Arseneault, Whipple, Fassett & Azzarello, LLC personally guide you through the complexities of a financial investigation.
 They are committed to protecting your freedoms, assets and legal rights.